wdi-sf-march-2014/notes/Sinatra/sinatra.md

 Let's make use of `sinatra/relaoder` that comes with the `sinatra-contrib`, so we don't have to keep stopping and starting our server for every change.

 `./app.rb`

     require 'sinatra'
     require 'sinatra/reloader'

       get '/' do
           'Hello, World'
       end

 or if you were using that `config.ru` setup, you'll need to write

 `./app.rb`

     require 'sinatra/base'
     require 'sinatra/reloader'

     class App < Sinatra::Base
         configure :development do
          register Sinatra::Reloader
         end

         get '/' do
             'Hello, World'
         end
     end

 ---

 ## Routing and HTTP verbs

 How does Sinatra "handle" requests?

 Answer: Routes!

 *Routes* are essentially an HTTP method and a regular expression to match the requested URL.

 e.g.

 How does Sinatra use it?

   Sinatra will look through each handler you've defined in the order you've defined them and use the first handler it finds that meets the criteria.
 For this reason, you should put your most specific handlers on top, and your most vague handlers on the bottom.

+Imagine we had a route that looked like the following:

+  get "hello/:name" do
+    "Hello #{params[:name]}"
+  end

+  get "hello/joe" do
+    "Hello, joe!!!!"
+  end

+it would not be able to access the "hello/joe" route.